-(Now is a good time to make sure that drain plug is really back where it goes!)
+(Now is a good time to make sure that drain plug is really back where it goes and does not leak!)

 Five and a half liters later, (with an engine start in between to fill the filter) oil level looks good.